4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the Configuration File: conf/standalone_apiserver.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.
-* Modify nameserver to be the address of nameserver
+* Modify `nameserver` to be the address of Nameserver.

 ```
 --endpoint=172.27.128.33:8080